population-research/uganda-covid/response/wber_response.md

 4. Attrition is large.
 Is it correlated with food security?
 It seems like it will be correlated with survey round.
 I think it might be useful to end with a bounding exercise where you assume attriters are at extremes of the food security distribution.
-Your end results would be insigniﬁcant, but the range of your survey year effects with different assumptions on attrition would provide the reader of a sense of how sensitive your analysis is to attrition.
+Your end results would be insignificant, but the range of your survey year effects with different assumptions on attrition would provide the reader of a sense of how sensitive your analysis is to attrition.
 I feel comfortable precommitting that your paper will not be rejected for attrition so long as you are clear on how sensitive your results are to different assumptions about attriters, even if the answer is "super sensitive".

-    **Response:**
+    **Response:** We have added a discussion of this with a graph showing the national level food insecurity estimations for each of the three levels of food insecurity assuming that all attrited households would have been food secure or that all attrited households would have been food insecure.
+    Except for severe food insecurity in round 1 when we assume that attrited households are food insecure, the results that were statistically significant in the main model remain statistically significant for the bounding exercise.